Skip to main content

 Traffic Control

-Event organizers must provide a detailed TCP with map(s) showing placement of traffic monitors and public safety officers in critical areas.
-This plan needs to include an “Emergency Services Plan” (First Aid and Medical Assistance) showing a site diagram of the event for emergency access routes and a plan to mitigate fire and emergency medical emergencies.
+Event organizers must provide a detailed Traffic Control Plan (TCP) with map(s) showing placement of traffic monitors and public safety officers in critical areas.
+This plan needs to include an Emergency Services Plan (First Aid and Medical Assistance) showing a site diagram of the event for emergency access routes and a plan to mitigate fire and emergency medical emergencies.

 Expenses related to barricades and traffic control devices are the responsibility of the event organizer.

 The City of Mill Creek does not provide traffic control signage or staff for permitted events.
-Event organizers will be responsible for working with their preferred vendor to facilitate a TCP along with all services
+Event organizers will be responsible for working with their preferred vendor to facilitate a TCP along with all services.

 Individuals providing traffic control/monitoring services must be over 18 years of age.
 Commissioned officers must be stationed at traffic signals (see fees).